-To block services:
+> To block services:

-1. Select Advanced > Security > Block Services to display the following screen:
+1. Select Advanced > Security > Block Services.

-Select either Per Schedule or Always to enable service blocking, and click Apply.
-If you selected Per Schedule, specify a time period in the Schedule screen as described in Schedule Blocking on page 71.
+2. Select either Per Schedule or Always to enable service blocking, and click Apply.
+If you selected Per Schedule, specify a time period in the Schedule screen as described in Schedule Blocking on page 73.